-It’s great that responsible investing is becoming more popular.
-It means that more money is being invested in companies that do good for people and planet such as renewable energy, ethical supply chains and medical innovations that help society.
-At the same time, people are divesting from industries that cause harm including fossil fuels, gambling and tobacco.
-But with all this money flowing, some funds are using misleading names and commentary, and the universe of responsible investments is becoming tainted by greenwashing.
+This increase in consumer demand means more money is being invested in ethical companies and brands – renewable energy, ethical supply chains, and medical innovations that help society.
+At the same time, people are divesting from industries that cause harm including fossil fuels, gambling, and tobacco.

 What is greenwashing?